pingcap/tidb-operator/en/monitor-using-tidbmonitor.md

 ## Quick start

-> **Warning:**
->
-> This quick start guide is only used for demonstration or testing purposes.
-Do not deploy the following configuration in your crucial production environment.

 ### Prerequisites

 - TiDB Operator **v1.1.0-beta.1** (or later versions) is installed, and the related Custom Resource Definition (CRD) file is updated.